Welcome to Iceland

 Established in 1944, the Republic of Iceland joined the European Free Trade Association (EFTA) in 1970 and signed a bilateral Free Trade Agreement with the European Communities in 1972.
 In 1994, Iceland became fully integrated into the European single market when it joined the European Economic Area (EEA).

-Statement to the Second Committee on Sustainable Development by Nikulas Hannigan, Deputy Permanent Representative
+Statement to the General Assembly on the International, Impartial and Independent Mechanism for Syria IIIM by Nikulas Hannigan, Deputy Permanent Representative

 Inspired by IcelandIceland is a unique destination that offers pristine nature, breathtaking landscapes and vibrant culture.
 Discover everything Iceland has to offer, plan your stay and book your tours using Inspired by Iceland, the official travel information site for Iceland.